sheagcraig/sheagcraig.github.io/_posts/2016-08-31-clean-up-your-filthy-repo-part-1.markdown

 repo, and step through the configuration prompts.
 When mounted, my repo is just "/Volumes/munki_repo".

+You may want to put spruce in /usr/local for use later.
+You can alias or link the spruce executable so it's available from anywhere.

 ### Getting Dirty
 Once you've configured Spruce, it will continue with the `name` command.